1&1 IONOS Website Builder Review: A Good Choice in 2023?

 Templates & Design

-MyWebsite offers more than 400 different design templates, divided into categories (by type), such as, "Professional Services", "Construction & Property", or "Trades".
-Most of the designs are sleek, however, they do evidence some shortcomings in terms of quality, especially when set against those of competitors like Squarespace.
+MyWebsite offers more than 400 different design templates, divided into categories such as, "Professional Services", "Construction & Property", or "Trades".
+Most of the designs are sleek, however, they are some quality issues, especially when compared to competitors like Squarespace.

-MyWebsite advertises more than 400 templates, logically grouped into categories.
+MyWebsite advertises more than 400 templates that are logically grouped into categories.

-Unfortunately, you cannot change the template of your website once you've started building it, and have to actually start a new project to switch designs.
-You can select different layout options within the template you've chosen, and freely modify the page background, font, text size, and spacing, but these don't really amount to more than a consolation prize.
-In each column, you can configure further aspects, such as the background color, shadow, or frames.
+Unfortunately, you cannot change your website's template once you start building, and actually have to start a new project to switch designs.
+You can select different layout options within the template you've chosen, and adjust the page background, font, text size, and spacing.
+It's possible to configure further aspects, such as the background color, shadow, or frames, in each column.

-You can freely arrange and format elements, making it possible to tailor the appearance of your website to your exact specifications.
+You can freely arrange and format elements, making it possible to tailor your website's appearance.

 Stock photos galore

-Few websites can make do without images, however, with 1&1 IONOS, you'll need to take care of these on your own since its selection of stock photos isn't all too impressive.
-Other site builders, such as Wix or Squarespace do much better in this regard, offering stock photo integrations that provide high-quality media.
+Few websites can make do without images, however, with 1&1 IONOS, you'll need to source these on your own since its selection of stock photos isn't too impressive.
+Other site builders, such as Wix or Squarespace do much better in this area, offering stock photo integrations that provide plenty of high-quality media.

-MyWebsite could definitely improve its selection of stock photos.
+MyWebsite could definitely improve its stock photo selection.

-Neither MyWebsite's templates nor its provision of stock photos impressed us, being considerably less appealing than what most of its competitors offer.
-At the same time, the ability to further personalize templates is commendable.
+Neither MyWebsite's templates nor its stock photos impressed us, with both being considerably less than what most of its competitors offer.
+At the same time, the ability to further personalize templates is practical.

 E-Commerce, Marketing & SEO